Login

 Tips on switching health insurance

-Changing health insurance: deadlines and procedure
+Cancel and switch health insurance: deadlines and process

 Waiting periods in Swiss insurance policies: what are they?